Raúl Valdés: New York Yankees

-On August 16, Valdés was claimed off waivers by the New York Yankees.
-On August 18, he was assigned to Triple-A Scranton/Wilkes-Barre Yankees.
-Valdes declared for free agency on October 11.
+On August 16, 2011, Valdés was claimed off waivers by the New York Yankees.
+On August 18, he was assigned to the Triple-A Scranton/Wilkes-Barre Yankees.
+Valdés declared for free agency on October 11.

 Philadelphia Phillies

 On November 10, 2011, Valdés signed a minor league contract with an invitation to spring training with the Philadelphia Phillies.
-After opening the 2012 season with the AAA Lehigh Valley IronPigs, his contract was purchased by the Phillies on May 11, and he joined the club's 25-man active roster.
+After opening the 2012 season with the Triple–A Lehigh Valley IronPigs, Valdés' contract was purchased by the Phillies on May 11, adding him to the club's 25-man active roster.

 Houston Astros

 Valdés was claimed off waivers by the Houston Astros on October 2, 2013.
 He was designated for assignment on March 27, 2014.
-Valdes had his contract purchased by the Astros on April 17, 2014, and was placed on the club's 25-man roster.
-He was designated for assignment on May 4, and sent outright to the Triple-A Oklahoma City RedHawks on May 6.
+Valdés had his contract purchased by the Astros on April 17, and was placed on the club's 25–man roster.
+He was designated for assignment on May 4, and sent outright to the Triple–A Oklahoma City RedHawks on May 6.